SurabhiAmit/Randomized_optimization_algorithms/README.txt

 7. From the training dataset, 10% of data is set as validation set and the rest 90% is training dataset.
 8.This 90%-10% split is done using weka-> filters -> supervised -> instance -> StratifiedRemoveFolds with fold value set as 1, numFolds as 10 and seed as 0.

-The preproceesed train, validation and test sets are included inside CS-7641-assignment-2 and are also available at:
+The preproceesed train, validation and test sets are included inside Project_code and are also available at:
 1. Letter Recognition train dataset https://drive.google.com/open?id=1DTpmHsguCmWPmmez9fBFFdD8PFkbYYpv
 2. Letter Recognition validation dataset